-Above all, we will continue to manage our business conservatively.
+Going forward, we will continue to manage our business conservatively.
 We may take on debt selectively, but we will not fund our build-for-stock programme with borrowings.
-We may appear aggressive in our building programme, but we will only build to meet demand.
-As we grow our fleet, we will also keep a close eye on dayrates and utilisation.
+Any loans that we take will likely be focused and modest, and used to finance our own fleet expansion.